mjdamgaard/UP-Web-Project/README.md

 ## A React-like JS framework that runs all source code in a sandbox

-## Basics
+### Basics
 At the core if this technology is a special JS interpreter that runs all source code in a sandbox, with a different set of functions available when compared to regular JS, such that each accessible function is safe to be executed for all users.

-Apart from a few functions that are built into the JS interpreter itself, most of the fundamental functions available, that are not user-defined ones, comes from so-called 'developer libraries.'
+Apart from a few functions that are built into the JS interpreter itself, most of the fundamental functions available, that are not user-defined ones, come from so-called 'developer libraries.'
 These libraries are imported dynamically by the user scripts, which means that there are no limit to the number of developer libraries that the given service provider might make available for its users.

 Furthermore, users are also free to import functions and classes, etc., from other user-uploaded directories.
 (And they can choose whether to bundle these imports together with their own modules, if and when they want to bundle their project directory, or to just import the foreign user modules dynamically as well).